-Historically, the region — sometimes referred to in the literature as Shöyul—has maintained a degree of both isolation and unity, despite being surrounded by speakers of Loke/Baragaon, which is only distantly related to Seke (Ramble 2008).
+Historically, the region — sometimes referred to in the literature as Shöyul—has maintained a degree of both isolation and unity, despite being surrounded by speakers of Loke/Baragaon, which is only distantly related to Seke.
 There is limited evidence from surrounding place names and other residual evidence that suggests Seke was once spoken in a larger area beyond the five villages.
-Seke speakers often refer to themselves by the village their family is from: someone from Tangbe may use the term Tangbe-ten, someone from Chuksang may use the term Chuksang-ge, and so on.
+Seke speakers often refer to themselves by the village their family is from: someone from Tangbe may use the term Tangbe-ten, someone from Tshugsang may use the term Tshugsang-ge, and so on.

-Seke is classified within the Tamangic branch of the Sino-Tibetan language family, and is thus related to the Tamang, Gurung, Thakali, and Chantyal languages.
-(Seke has sometimes classified, due to resemblances, as a dialect of Thakali.)
-Because the region where Seke is spoken bridges Nepal and Tibet and Seke speakers live surrounded by Mustangi people, Seke seems to have had more contact with Tibetan languages than the other Tamangic languages.
+Seke is classified within the Tamangic branch of the Sino-Tibetan language family, and is thus related to the Tamang, Gurung, Thakali, and Chantyal languages, but is distinct on both linguistic and ethnographic grounds.
+Because the region where Seke is spoken bridges Nepal and Tibet and Seke speakers live surrounded by Mustangi people, Seke seems to have had more contact with Tibetic languages than the other Tamangic languages.

 Furthermore, like other minority languages of the region, Seke has long been in contact with the Indo-Aryan language Nepali, which is Nepal’s official language and is presently used in village schools.
 Due to this contact — which has taken place largely over the last two centuries and increasingly in recent years — as well as socio-economic pressures, the vast majority of Seke speakers are now also fluent in, and shifting to Nepali.
 Many in this highly mulitlingual region also speak Tibetan, and older Seke speakers are likewise very familiar with neighboring Loke/Baragaon.

-In recent years, Seke has been retreating in the face of Nepali, which (as the country’s official language) is presently considered crucial to educational and employment opportunities outside of the villages.
+In recent years, Seke has been increasingly endangered by the advance of Nepali, which (as the country’s official language) is presently considered crucial to educational and employment opportunities outside of the villages.
 Over the last few decades, difficult conditions at home and job prospects elsewhere have brought Seke speakers to Pokhara, Kathmandu, and New York, among other cities, in increasing numbers.
 This domestic and international out-migration from the Seke-speaking villages has weakened intergenerational transmission, as has the tendency of younger generations to favor Nepali and English instead.
 There is currently little in the way of media, education, or other materials in the language.

-The existing scholarship on Seke is limited to a phonological sketch of the three Seke dialects, a brief grammatical sketch of the Tangbe dialect, and some work on Seke motion verbs by the Japanese linguist Isao Honda.
+The existing scholarship on Seke is limited to brief phonological and grammatical sketches, as well as some work on motion verbs, all by the Japanese linguist Isao Honda.
 Other related research includes a 1996 grammatical sketch of the northern (Marpha) variety of Thakali by German linguist Stefan Georg.
 Ramble 2008 is an extensive history and ethnography of one Seke-speaking village, with much relevant lexical material.
+Perlin 2021a and 2021b represent the first, initial publications of primary data, archived at the Endangered Languages Archive in London and partially published with ELA’s Kratylos tool.

 Like related languages, Seke exhibits verb-final word order, ergative alignment, and evidential marking.